SLKone/staging/_sub-industries/provider-and-practice-management-groups.md

   - "Strategic Support: Assisting with service line optimization and supporting mergers and acquisitions."
   - "Data-Driven Approach: Utilizing advanced analytics to inform strategic decisions and drive outcomes."
   - "Collaborative Partnership: Working closely with your team to ensure tailored and effective solutions."
-cta: "Ready to enhance your practice management and operational efficiency?
-Contact SLKone today to discover how our specialized services can drive your healthcare organization's success."
+cta-title: "Ready to enhance your practice management and operational efficiency?"
+cta: "Contact SLKone today to discover how our specialized services can drive your healthcare organization's success."
 icon: "fa-hospital"
 color: "coral"
+image: "/assets/images/backgrounds/provider-and-practice-management-groups.webp"
 ---